 They took the burden on their shoulders Their necks had no rest Their hands always pounding Their heads always calculating They thought of everyone except themselves They loved like no other They took the pain with joy And the sorrows of their children They took upon themselves

-Their eyes were shut But they never slept Their lips always ready to put their husbands to rest Their breast sagged so fast due to excess loving They had enough strength to trek a thousand miles to distant farms They thought values and gave knowledge to infants
+Their eyes were shut But they never slept Their lips always ready to put their husbands to rest Their breast sagged so fast due to excess loving They had enough strength to trek a thousand miles to distant farms They taught values and gave knowledge to infants

 All they ever wanted was peace They gave their all in all Even after being abandoned by fathers who left them to pay the fees Still, after little tears They rose to their feet to lift Sons and daughters With the help of their maker They succeeded eating the fruits of their labour